Barista Guides5 min readMarch 24, 2026

 For a standard double basket, start with a classic espresso target rather than chasing the factory volumetric buttons blindly.
 Pull a manual shot if you need to stop at the flavor point that tastes balanced.
 Once the coffee tastes right, then program a shot button around that result.

-Steam Wand And Hot Water Workflow
+Steam Wand And Hot Water routine

 The steam system is strong enough for home drinks, but it rewards clean timing and a quick purge before and after every use.